-Garth Nix has been a full-time writer since 2001, but has also worked in many parts of the publishing industry including as a literary agent, book editor and book publicist, and as a part-time soldier in the Australian Army Reserve.
-Garth’s books include the Old Kingdom fantasy series, comprising Sabriel, Lirael, Abhorsen, Clariel and Goldenhand; Regency romance series Newt’s Emerald, and A Confusion of Princes.
-His novels for children include The Ragwitch; the six books of The Seventh Tower sequence; The Keys to the Kingdom series and others, including several books with co-author Sean Williams, including the most recent, Let Sleeping Dragons Lie.
-More than five million copies of his books have been sold around the world, they have appeared on the bestseller lists of The New York Times, Publishers Weekly and USA Today and his work has been translated into 42 languages.
+Garth Nix has been a full-time writer since 2001, but has worked in many parts of the publishing industry.
+His books include the Old Kingdom fantasy series, Newt’s Emerald, A Confusion of Princes and the Keys to the Kingdom series.
+More than 5 million copies of his books have been sold around the world.
+Garth’s work has appeared on the bestseller lists of The New York Times, Publishers Weekly and USA Today, and has been translated into 42 languages.
 His most recent book is The Left-Handed Booksellers of London.

 James Bradley (Australian)